Itachi1998/ssh-to-git-key-automation/README.md

 # ssh-to-git-key-automation
-This script automatically runs the ssh-agent and adds the specified private key to it! saving you the time of having to ssh-agent -s and ssh-add your key manually.
+This script automatically runs the ssh-agent and adds the specified private key to it! saving you the time of having to troubleshoot the ssh to GitHub process.
+It terminates the SSH process with an exit trap, insuring that it doesn't stay running in the background.
-This scripts assume you alreay have git installed on your linux system, and have already configured the ssh key for your account

 To run the script: